guspan-tanadi/larswander.combylwander/content/art/_index.md

 the machine.

 Yet somehow, and almost as-if by magic, there are times when you know _exactly_ what the computer will do, and it still surprises you.
+I want to capture those moments in my art.